Remarks on the film "Paved Paradise"

 The role of sparing on biodiversity is not settled

 Next, let’s say Hidde gets his wish and land use policy is one of large habitat patches alongside areas of food production where, as Hidde has said, “yield is king.”
-While there are some conservation biologists like Andrew Balmford and Rhys Green (those interviewed in the film) that see this is as the best way forward, there are just as many whose experiments in the field suggests that biodiversity may decline in these circumstances.
-This is because, from a conservation biology perspective, the broader landscape matrix of habitat types are just as important as the size of the core habitat area for species persistence.
+While there are some conservation biologists like Andrew Balmford and Rhys Green (those interviewed in the film) that see this is as the best way forward, there are just as many whose experiments in the field suggests that biodiversity may decline in these circumstances5.
+This is because, from a conservation biology perspective, the broader landscape matrix of habitat types are just as important as the size of the core habitat area for species persistence6.

 Species need landscape connectivity to persist.
 They need pathways for outmigration and immigration from other meta populations.
-The worry, here, is the isolation effect, when the quality of the land outside of a core habitat is so harsh to biodiversity, that the value of the habitat to support species persistence decreases.
+The worry, here, is the isolation effect, when the quality of the land outside of a core habitat is so harsh to biodiversity, that the value of the habitat to support species persistence decreases7.

 Let’s say you have a nice forest biodiverse rich patch of habitat surrounded by, I don’t know, say a sea of wall to wall glasshouses, for example.
 The species cannot utilize this as habitat for dispersal, for food resources, or for anything really.
 Matters are made worse when these landscapes are dominated by monocultures with high pesticide and herbicide use.
 And when local extinctions occur, which they do all the time even in protected areas, there is less and less chance of that population to establish again.
 Local extinctions, in the isolation effect, become permanent extinctions, the very thing the film is concerned about.